-+Although these wetlands are productive for grass, seasonal inaccessability of sites and stock trampling may reduce ratings.
++Although these wetlands are productive for grass, seasonal inaccessability of sites and stock trampling may reduce ratings

-Range represents the range of township CDVs in the county calculated to permit smooth value transitions with adjoining eastern South Dakota counties.
+Range represents the range of township CDVs in the county calculated to permit smooth value transitions with adjoining counties.

 Agricultural Areas and Land Sales Figures, Generalized.